lecramc/projet-bts/README.md

 # projet-bts
 My project for the "BTS"

-1 - Push a oush button
+1 - Push a push button

 2 - Call the IP Phone concerned

 3 - Unlock a electromagnetic suction pad